Makiyakinabe: Tamagoyaki

 Makiyakinabe are commonly used to make tamagoyaki.

 The rolled omelette made in makiyakinabe can be used as a topping for nigirizushi.
-Some sushi chefs make versions of the omelette using eggs mixed with shrimp paste and grated (a cultivar of the Chinese yam Dioscorea polystachya); this thick mixture is not cooked in layers but poured entirely up to the brim of the pan, cooked for perhaps 30 minutes, then flipped so the top and bottom are caramelized to a brown color and the omelette remains yellow and pliable within.
+Some sushi chefs make versions of the omelette using eggs mixed with shrimp paste and grated yamatoimo|yamatoimo (a cultivar of the Chinese yam Dioscorea polystachya); this thick mixture is not cooked in layers but poured entirely up to the brim of the pan, cooked for perhaps 30 minutes, then flipped so the top and bottom are caramelized to a brown color and the omelette remains yellow and pliable within.

 Varieties of the omelette depend on its thickness.
 Thinner varieties are used as garnishes or as wrappers which are formed into pouches that are filled with sushi rice.
 Thicker omelettes are more common and are used for nigirizushi and chirashizushi bowls.
 When shredded and used as a garnish, the omelette is called kinshi tamago, or golden thread egg.

 Tamagoyaki can be eaten as a snack, side dish, or breakfast food.
 The omelettes are a common inclusion in bentō boxes.